erwinluis/splitable_doc/README.md

 ### How to get your api_key

-In order to checkout with split(able), client needs to do following things:
+In order to use checkout with split(able), you need to:

 * [Register](https://www.splitable.com/users/sign_up) your company with split(able).
 * Go to company settings page and make a note of `api_key` value.